konak/am.kon.packages.services.dac.mssql/README.md

 # am.kon.packages.services.dac.mssql

-`am.kon.packages.services.dac.mssql` wraps the raw `DataBase` implementation and exposes it as an injectable service that can manage multiple named SQL Server connections.
-Use it in ASP.NET Core or worker services when you prefer to resolve connections from the DI container.
+`am.kon.packages.services.dac.mssql` wraps the raw `DataBase` from `am.kon.packages.dac.mssql` and exposes it as an injectable service that manages one or more SQL Server connections.
+Resolve `DatabaseConnectionService` from your DI container to run commands, stream data, or execute transactional batches against the configured databases.

 ## Installation